With its ideal growing conditions, rich soil and abundant sunshine, California supplies more than 80% of the global almond demand.

 Environmental Stewardship: A commitment to continuous improvement

-- California almond farmers use 33% less water to grow 1 Lb of almonds than they did twenty years ago.
+WATER: California almond growers use 33% less water to grow 0.45 kgs (1 pound) of almonds than they did twenty years ago.
+The California almond community commits to reduce the amount of water used to grow a kilogram of almonds by an additional 20%.

 Social Responsibility: A commitment to future generations